jake-mullins/jake-mullins.github.io/_posts/2024-04-28-Year-of-Hacking-0x5.md

 title: Week 5 - Dunemaxxing
 tags: [year-of-hacking, CTF, writeup]
 ---
-I participated in University of Maryland's UMDCTF.
+This week, I participated in University of Maryland's UMDCTF with BYU Cyberia.
 I only ended up solving one challenge, but it introduced to me a whole new category of CTF challenges: attacking machine learning models.

 ## Attack of the Worm
 ```